-- if you have been married before you must bring a certified copy with a raised seal of the divorce decree (or death decree) to the town office. this is really, really important so make sure you have the correct document.
+- If you have been married before you must bring a certified copy with a raised seal of the divorce decree (or death decree) to the town office. this is really, really important so make sure you have the correct document.

-- you can't get married to someone if you're a blood relative unless you can show you've received "genetic counseling" from a physician. (what?!)
+- You can't get married to someone if you're a blood relative unless you can show you've received "genetic counseling" from a physician. (what?!)

-- the marriage license fee is $40.
+- The marriage license fee is $40 (as of 2017).

-- there is no blood test required.
+- There is no blood test required.

-- if you live out of state you can get your marriage license in any town in maine. always call ahead before you go get the license to make sure someone is there to issue one and that the town office is open.
+- If you live out of state you can get your marriage license in any town in Maine.
+Always call ahead before you go get the license to make sure someone is there to issue one and that the town office is open.

-- there is no waiting period after your file your intention to wed, but some smaller town offices might need time to process the license. always ask them how long it will take before you can take it with you.
+- There is no waiting period after your file your intention to wed, but some smaller town offices might need time to process the license.
+Always ask them how long it will take before you can take it with you.

-- the marriage license is good for 90 days from the date that it gets processed. it's best to get it a week or two before the wedding if possible.
+- The marriage license is good for 90 days from the date that it gets processed.
+It's best to get it a week or two before the wedding if possible.

-- you need two witnesses to your ceremony, but they don't have to be adults.
+- You need two witnesses to your ceremony, but they don't have to be adults.

-- same-sex weddings are legal in maine!
+- Same-sex weddings are legal in Maine!

-if you have any questions about getting married in maine that i wasn't able to answer for you, contact the Maine CDC Vital Records Office (207) 287-3771.
+if you have any questions about getting married in Maine that I wasn't able to answer for you, contact the Maine CDC Vital Records Office (207) 287-3771.